 Strategic planning is the art of creating specific business strategies, implementing them, and evaluating the results of executing the plan, in regard to a company’s overall long-term goals or desires.
 It is a concept that focuses on integrating various departments (such as accounting and finance, marketing, and human resources) within a company to accomplish its strategic goals.
 The term strategic planning is essentially synonymous with strategic management.

 The concept of strategic planning originally became popular in the 1950s and 1960s, and enjoyed favor in the corporate world up until the 1980s, when it somewhat fell out of favor.
-However, enthusiasm for strategic business planning was revived in the 1990s and strategic planning remains relevant in modern business.
+However, enthusiasm for strategic business planning was revived in the 1990s and remains relevant in modern business.

-1. Strategy Formulation
+2. Strategy Formulation

-In the process of formulating a strategy, a company will first assess its current situation by performing an internal and external audit.
-The purpose of this is to help identify the organization’s strengths and weaknesses, as well as opportunities and threats (SWOT Analysis).
-As a result of the analysis, managers decide on which plans or markets they should focus on or abandon, how to best allocate the company’s resources, and whether to take actions such as expanding operations through a joint venture or merger.
+When formulating a strategy, a company will first assess its current situation by conducting internal and external audits.
+The purpose is to identify the organization’s strengths and weaknesses, as well as opportunities and threats (SWOT Analysis).

 Business strategies have long-term effects on organizational success.
 Only upper management executives are usually authorized to assign the resources necessary for their implementation.

-2. Strategy Implementation
+3. Strategy Implementation

-3. Strategy Evaluation
+5. Strategy Evaluation

 Any savvy business person knows that success today does not guarantee success tomorrow.
 As such, it is important for managers to evaluate the performance of a chosen strategy after the implementation phase.